-Banners lining the streets enhance the character of key corridors and reinforce the identity of Downtown Districts.
-To create a cohesive and welcoming atmosphere, banners must be installed consistently across all Downtown Districts, expanding beyond their current locations.
+Banners lining the streets add character to key corridors and help reinforce the identity of Downtown Districts.
+While Florence already uses banners on some streets, expanding this feature throughout all Downtown Districts could create a more cohesive and welcoming atmosphere.